fatima0111/NFFT-Sinkhorn/README.md

 ## Prerequisites
 To run the code the fastsum package has be installed.
-For more details refer to https://www-user.tu-chemnitz.de/~potts/nfft/ and https://github.com/NFFT/nfft.
+For more details refer to https://www.mdpi.com/1999-4893/15/9/311.

 #### Make sure that the fastsum package is in the same parent directory as the NFFT-Sinkhorn directories.